MacsDickinson/blog/Snow/_posts/2014-03-25-Feature-Folders-Nancy.md

 ---
 layout: post
 category: Nancy, Architecture
-title: Feature folders in Nancy
+title: Feature folders and Nancy
 metadescription: Learn how to utilise use feature folders in the Nancy web framework
 ---